Occupational Therapy

 In-Home Assessment and Treatment

-Attendant Care Assessment
+Attendant Care Assessment (Form 1)

-Our occupational therapists can complete this standardized assessment of an injured person’s ability to perform their basic and essential personal care activities and their safety within the home environment as a result of their physical, cognitive, or psychological injuries arising from a motor vehicle collision.
+Our occupational therapists can complete this standardized assessment of an injured person’s ability to perform their basic and essential personal care activities and their safety within the home environment as a result of their physical, cognitive, or psychological injuries arising from a motor vehicle accident.
 A Form 1 is completed to itemize the activities and associated costs of the individual’s required assistance.

-Physical and Cognitive Demands Analysis Physical and Cognitive Demands Analysis by OT on-site
+Physical and Cognitive Demands Analysis by OT on-site

 Worksite Ergonomic Assessment